Faculty Search Activities Guide

-- Multicultural proficiency questions that influence a candidate to describe how they understand diversity and can contribute to building an inclusive campus (see Appendix E):
+- Diversity, equity, and inclusion questions that influence a candidate to describe how they understand diversity and can contribute to building an inclusive campus (see Appendix E):

 - Example: Please describe how you would contribute to creating a campus environment that is welcoming, inclusive, and increasingly diverse.
 Or, describe how you, as a faculty member, function and communicate effectively and respectfully within the context of varying beliefs, behaviors, and backgrounds.